jlstrater/intro-groovy-workshop-devfest-berlin-2017/README.md

 # intro-groovy-gr8workshops
-An Introduction to Groovy for the June 2016 Gr8Workshops Course
+An Introduction to Groovy for the May 2017 GR8Conf EU

 In a world where productivity is paramount, Groovy rises to the challenge, making it one of the most popular alternate languages on the JVM.
 Groovy is a dynamic compiled programming language that promotes rapid development, has easy-to-learn syntax and has the ability to leverage existing Java libraries.
 It also takes features from dynamic languages like Ruby and Python, all while staying compatible with Java.
 This beginner-level session will explore syntax, basic scripting, APIs and more.

-Slides are published at [http://jlstrater.github.io/gr8workshops-intro-groovy](http://jlstrater.github.io/gr8workshops-intro-groovy)
+Slides are published at [https://jlstrater.github.io/intro-groovy-workshop-gr8conf-eu-2017](https://jlstrater.github.io/intro-groovy-workshop-gr8conf-eu-2017/)

 # About the Slides